CheariX/silverblue-akmods-keys/README.md

 Basic idea:

 - We create a local package `akmod-key` that provides these keys in `/etc/pki/akmods-keys/{certs,private}`
-- We let `akmod` use them with the configuration in `/etc//rpm/macros.kmodtool`
+- We let `akmods` use them with the configuration in `/etc/rpm/macros.kmodtool`

 # How to ..